-A prerequisite for Orkla's system of decentralised responsibility is that the activities in every part of the Group meet general financial and non-financial requirements, and are carried out in accordance with the Group's common norms and values.
+A prerequisite for Orkla's system of decentralised responsibility is that the activities in every part of the company meet general financial and non-financial requirements, and are carried out in accordance with Orkla's common norms and values.
 The executive management of each company is responsible for risk management and internal control in the company with a view to ensuring:

-- exploitation of business opportunities - goal-oriented, safe, high-quality and cost-effective operations - reliable financial reporting - compliance with applicable legislation and regulations - operations in accordance with Orkla's governing documents, including ethical and corporate responsibility standards
+- exploitation of business opportunities - · goal-oriented, safe, high-quality and cost-effective operations - reliable financial reporting - compliance with applicable legislation and regulations - operations in accordance with Orkla's governing documents, including ethical and corporate responsibility standards

-Orkla's risk management system is fundamental to the achievement of these goals.
-To ensure ongoing risk monitoring in individual companies, a biannual update is carried out of the risk picture of each operating company, in addition to the risk analysis that is an integral part of the company's decision-making processes.
+Orkla's risk management system is fundamental to our ability to achieve these goals.
+To ensure ongoing risk monitoring in individual companies, we update the risk picture of each operating company every year, in addition to the risk analysis that is an integral part of the company's decision-making processes.

-Great importance is attached in Orkla's governing documents, which are available to all employees through The Orkla Way web portal, to clarifying the standards that apply to Orkla's businesses, and who is responsible for monitoring compliance with the various standards.
+Orkla's governing documents describe the requirements and expectations for our businesses, and great importance is attached to clarifying the standards that apply, and who is responsible for monitoring compliance with the various standards.

 Orkla has a dedicated compliance function.
 The compliance staff have a special responsibility for ensuring follow-up and compliance in the fields of personal data protection, anti-corruption and business ethics and sanctions.
-The compliance staff are also tasked with helping to coordinate and prioritise other compliance-related work in collaboration with compliance officers in the various companies and Group functions.
+The compliance staff are also tasked with helping to coordinate and prioritise other compliance-related work in collaboration with compliance officers in the various companies and Orkla's corporate functions.